emerlock/cmsc495-rr-backend/README.md

 - This is a skeleton, if you wish to check it out the backend,
     1. Run npm start in the backend directory
     2. open your browser to http://localhost:4000
-    3. To check out the sample route besides index - http://localhost:4000/subdir
-    4. For now, the backend will run on this origin
+    3. For now, the backend will run on this origin

 - This skeleton has been organized with MVC.
     1. The route handlers will be mostly in the controllers directory